 Now, PMVVY would provide you with a pension for fixed period of 10 years.
-You may choose to receive the pension on the monthly, quarterly, half-yearly or annual basis.
-The minimum age to become eligible for availing the scheme benefits is 60 years.
+You may choose to receive the pension on a monthly, quarterly, half-yearly or annual basis.
+The minimum age to become eligible for availing of the scheme benefits is 60 years.
 Unlike general pension plans, there’s no upper age limit for participation.

 You may purchase the plan from LIC of India which is the administrator of the pension scheme.
 PMVVY is going to be a contract between LIC (the annuity provider) and you (the annuitant).
 The plan is available for subscription until 31st March 2023.

 Ceilings have been placed on the pension amount that the entire family may receive under PMVVY.
-On the whole, the PMVVY pension amount of the family should not exceed maximum pension limits specified in the policy.
+On the whole, the PMVVY pension amount of the family should not exceed the maximum pension limits specified in the policy.
 Family for the purpose of the scheme consists of the annuitant, his/her spouse and dependents.

-These circumstances include money required for treatment of critical illness of annuitant or spouse.
+These circumstances include money required for treatment of the critical illness of annuitant or spouse.
 Upon surrender, you will receive 98% of the purchase price.

-Loan facility is also available on PMVVY.
+A loan facility is also available on PMVVY.
 However, you may avail loan facility only after 3 policy years have been completed since inception.
 You are eligible for a loan of up to 75% of the purchase price.
 Interest on the loan will be recovered by deductions from the pension amount.